DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/iot use cases.md

 We recommend the sequence shown, as this will introduce you to complex use cases via an increasing level of difficulty.

 - Beginner: Thingsboard - Rule Engine
-- Advanced: zure IoT Hub - Telemetric Rules
+- Advanced: Azure IoT Hub - Telemetric Rules
 - Professional: AWS SiteWise - Windfarm

 In the end, you'll realise how simple cloud and IoT with KEYNOA can be